 An administrator can run most applications, components, and processes with limited privilege, but also has the ability to elevate or increase the privilege for specific administrative computer tasks and application functions.
 This added permission management also prevents malicious software from running unnoticed on your system.

-While turning UAC off may be necessary when troubleshooting QuickBooks Desktop issues, it is highly recommended that you turn it back on to prevent security risks on your computer.
+Important: While turning UAC off may be necessary when troubleshooting QuickBooks Desktop issues, it is highly recommended that you turn it back on to prevent security risks on your computer.

 Change UAC settings (Windows 10, 8.1, 8 and 7)